buddh4/lyvely/packages/docs/docs/dev/ui/menus.md

 ## Registering Menu Entries

 You can register menu entries to a menu using the `registerMenuEntries` and `registerMenuEntry` functions.
-This typically occurs within the `init` function.
+This typically occurs within a modules `init` function.

 **Simple Menu Entry Registration:**